This little mudroom is getting lots of storage! We first installed the shoe cabinet, then the cubbies and now it's the turn for that back cabinet.

 3. INSTALL THE SCREW EYES

 Then it was time to install the screw eyes.
-I was nervous, I wanted to install them straight, but I had no tools to make the pre-drills dead straight.
+I was nervous; I wanted to install them straight, but I had no tools to make the pre-drills dead straight.

 I just took my time and went by first using an awl to mark the exact point where to make the holes.

-I changed the drill bit for a larger one and marked how deep I needed to go (use the screw eye to set that mark).
-Then, once again I changed the drill bit.
+Then, once again, I changed the drill bit.
 Drilling the holes one more time with the 5/16" bit, which is the perfect fit for the screw eyes I was using.

 The screw eyes were then installed.
-They were straight, but they both ended up looking different ways. 🤪 I left them like that, they would be hidden.
+They were straight, but they both ended up looking different ways. 🤪 I left them like that.
+They would be hidden.
 If you do it, pay attention to how they face when you start screwing them, so you can do them both the same way.

 4. INSTALL THE CASTERS